-A Day in the Life video is a video commonly used in litigation to help show juries the true nature and degree of suffering that has been incurred by an injury victim.
+Day in the Life videos are videos that are commonly used in litigation to help show juries the true nature and degree of suffering that has been incurred by an injury victim.
 The video itself often shows a typical day of the victim, hence the name “A Day in the Life” video.

 A Day in the Life video may include video of the injured person going about their daily activities, which may include physical therapy.
 It may also show the impact of the injured person on their ability to work (if they can work), and their ability to engage in normal activities.
 It can also be used show how an injured person can no longer engage in activities that they once often did, such as recreational activities.
 In many cases, a severe injury will often prevent a person from engaging in simple activities, such as playing catch with a son or daughter.